 STATEMENT OF MUTUAL BENEFIT AND INTERESTS:

-Council and Green Hills share the vision of an ecological sustainable community precinct that provides attractive and accessible recreation space, gardens, pathways, reforested areas, protected wetlands and scenic outlooks, under a model of sound and sustainable management, while caring for and restoring the natural environment.
+Council and Green Hills share the vision of an ecologically sustainable community precinct that provides attractive and accessible recreation space, gardens, pathways, reforested areas, protected wetlands and scenic outlooks, under a model of environmentally and financially sustainable management, while caring for and restoring the natural environment.

 This MoU confirms Council’s commitment to develop a participatory planning model with Green Hills for the development of the open space on the MCP .
-It also sets a framework whereby Council and Green Hills will enter into a working partnership to revegetate the environmental areas along Obi Obi Creek and in the longer term to develop and maintain the ecological parklands.
+It also sets a framework whereby Council and Green Hills will enter into a working partnership to revegetate the environmental areas along Obi Obi Creek and other areas as mutually agreed within the ecological parklands.

 RESPONSIBILITIES OF THE PARTIES

-In seeking to fulfill the purpose and aims of this agreement,
+In seeking to fulfill the purpose and aims of this agreement:

 COUNCIL will: